DrJodySorensen/Calculus-Activities-from-Augsburg/Calculus II Introductory Activities/01Rate of Growth and DEs/README.md

 It is designed to get their wheels turning while not scaring them about what they do and do not remember from Calculus I.

 It also introduces a few important classes of differential equations: exponential, logistic, and a saturation model (like in Newton's Law of Heating or Cooling).

+This folder includes the .pdf file and a .zip file containing the /LaTeX file and any required images.